Early Learning Victoria ensures children have good opportunities for safe, comfortable sleep and rest.

 1. Scope

 This policy applies to children, families, staff, management and visitors of Early Learning Victoria centres.
-This includes volunteers, students on placement and contractors or labour hire employees of Early Learning Victoria.
+This includes volunteers, students on placement and contractors or labour-hire employees of Early Learning Victoria.

 2. Policy statement

-- Early Learning Victoria complies with the Education and Care Services National Law Act 2010 (the National Law), Education and Care Services National Regulations 2011 (the Regulations) and current best practice in all matters relating to sleep and rest.
+This policy also ensures Early Learning Victoria complies with the Education and Care Services National Law Act 2010 (the National Law), Education and Care Services National Regulations 2011 (the Regulations) and Red Nose guidelines.

 2.1 Requirements